slviajero/tinybasic/MANUAL.md

 ME\$="Hello World"

-Unlike in the original Apple 1 BASIC, strings can be used without explicitely dimensioning them.
+Unlike in the original Apple 1 BASIC, strings can be used without explicitly dimensioning them.
 They are auto dimensioned to length 32.
 Strings are static.
 The entire space is allocated on the heap and stays reserved.
 This is very different from MS BASIC with a dynamic heap.
 The saves memory but requires a garbage collector.
 Static strings like in this BASIC need more memory but make the execution of time critical code more deterministic.

 A string can be dimensioned with DIM to any length.
 Example: